 Also be careful if you're subject to the Alternative Minimum Tax.
 In that case, your home equity loan or HELOC may be deductible only if it is used to purchase or improve the home.

 Shopping for a home equity loan or HELOC is just like shopping for a primary mortgage.
 You can either go to a mortgage broker or you can research loan options on your own.
-For more information on shopping for a mortgage, read Nolo's article Where to Shop for a Mortgage.
+See Getting a Mortgage for more information on shopping for a mortgage.

 With a home equity loan, expect to pay some of the typical fees you paid on a regular mortgage, but in much lesser amounts.
 (Some of these fees are based on the loan amount, which is probably lower than your primary mortgage.)
 At the very least, you'll have to pay for an appraisal, which is the lender's opportunity to evaluate how much your home is worth.
 You may find a home equity loan without any fees, but be careful: Usually it means these costs are rolled into the loan, perhaps in the form of a higher interest rate.
 Costs on HELOCs are usually (but variable interest rates mean the interest payments can be much higher).